On the Combinatorial Version of the Slepian-Wolf Problem: Formalizing the combinatorial version of the Slepian--Wolf coding scheme

 Though the trivial bound from Theorem~\ref{trivial-bound} looks very similar to the lower bounds in the classic Slepian--Wolf theorem and in Muchnik's conditional coding theorem, this parallelism cannot be extended further.
 In fact, the bound from Theorem~\ref{trivial-bound} is not optimal (for the deterministic communication protocols).
-More specifically, we cannot achieve any pairs of code lengths in $\Theta(n)$-neighborhoods of the points $(n, h(\alpha)n)$ and $(h(\alpha)n, n)$ (in the dashed circles around points $P_A$ and $P_B$ in Fig.~4.
-This negative result was proven\footnote{More technically, \cite{orlitsky} concerns an asymmetric version of the Slepian--Wolf scheme; it proves a lower bound for the length of $Code_A(X)$ assuming that $Code_B(Y)=Y$.
-Though this argument deals with only very special type of schemes where $Code_B(Y)=Y$, it also implies some bound for the general Slepian--Wolf problem: we can conclude that small neighborhoods around the points $(n, h(\alpha)n)$ and $(h(\alpha)n, n)$ cannot be achieved, as it is shown in Fig.~4, see Proposition~\ref{prop-orlitsky} in Appendix.} in \cite{orlitsky}, see also a discussion in \cite{chumbalov}.
-Thus, the bound from Theorem~\ref{trivial-bound} does not provide the exact characterization of the set of achievable pairs.
-Here we see a sharp contrast with the classic Slepian--Wolf coding.
+Actually we cannot achieve any pairs of code lengths in $\Theta(n)$-neighborhoods of the points $(n, h(\alpha)n)$ and $(h(\alpha)n, n)$ (around the points $P_A$ and $P_B$ in Fig.~\ref{fig-3}).
+This negative result was proven by Orlitsky and Viswanathany in \cite{orlitsky}, see also a discussion in \cite{chumbalov}.
+More specifically, \cite{orlitsky} analyzes an asymmetric version of the Slepian--Wolf scheme and proves a lower bound for the length of $Code_A(X)$ assuming that $Code_B(Y)=Y$.
+Technically, \cite{orlitsky} shows that for some $F(\alpha)>h(\alpha)$ the pair of rates $(F(\alpha)n,n)$ is not accessible (i.e., the point $Q_A$ and its symmetric counterpart $Q_B$ in Fig.~\ref{fig-4} are not achievable).
+The proof in \cite{orlitsky} employs the techniques from coding theory (see Proposition~\ref{prop-orlitsky} in Appendix); the value of $F(\alpha)$ can be chosen as the best known lower bound for the rate of an error correcting code that can handle the fraction of errors $\alpha$.